 - Do you have something to tweet?
 Use this hashtag: #EESBioOsc

 - Oscillation function: besides known clock functions, other emerging concepts of oscillatory dynamics as basis for temporal signal encoding mechanisms

 - Quantitative/imaging approaches in order to study oscillatory dynamics

 - Higher-order phenomena, such as coupled oscillators and synchronization in various context and at different scales

-- Mathematical modeling and computational biology of oscillatory and complex dynamics
+- Mathematical modeling and computational approaches to oscillatory dynamics